ellethee/argparseinator/docs/source/argparseinator.rst

 write_line_name
 ---------------
-As write_name sets the name for the global shortcut :meth:`writeln` (see :ref:`write_writeln`)
+As write_name does, it sets the name for the global shortcut :meth:`writeln` (see :ref:`write_writeln`)

 default_cmd
 -----------
-When we have multiple commands we can set a default one which will be used if :class:`ArgParseInator` can't find a valid command in ``sys.argv``
+When we have multiple commands we can set a default one to be used if :class:`ArgParseInator` can't find a valid one in ``sys.argv``

 error